bhaskarjitsarmah/capstone_project/README.md

 # Capstone Project
 ## Transforming Education System

-Download the dataset from https://www.drivendata.org/competitions/46/box-plots-for-education-reboot/data/
+Download the dataset from https://www.drivendata.org/competitions/46/box-plots-for-education-reboot/data/ and store it in the folder "data"

 Install the dependencies listed in the file requirements.txt